Celebrate 20 Years of BringFido! $20 off a $250+ pay-now hotel rate with promo code PAWTY

 Pet Friendly Fort Pulaski National Monument

 Fort Pulaski National Monument Pet-friendly Fort Pulaski National Monument in Tybee Island, GA, offers dog owners the chance to experience many interesting and exciting activities year-round.
-Fort Pulaski itself is a large-scale outdoor exhibit.
-The main structure, together with outlying works including demilune, drawbridges, ditches, and dikes, is a fine example of historic military architecture.
 Leashed dogs are welcome to enter the fort and explore the hiking trails within the monument.
-Fido is also allowed to walk along the shoreline; however, they should not enter the water due to the very strong current.
+Fido is also allowed to walk along the shoreline; however, dogs shouldn't enter the water due to the very strong current.
+While visiting, they offer Fido the chance to join the Bark Ranger program and receive a free tag for his collar!
+This program consists of learning what each letter in B.A.R.K. stands for and practicing these lessons during your visit.
 See Details

 Chattahoochee River National Recreational Area Chattahoochee River National Recreational Area is a 10,000-acre, pet-friendly open space along a 48-mile stretch of the river in Sandy Springs, GA.
 Leashed dogs are welcome to accompany you on a visit to this large forested park where you can enjoy hiking, biking, rafting and fishing.
 Take Fido for a stroll along a woodland trail and then reward him with a swim in the river after.
 Please remember to clean up after your pup during your visit.
 See Details